Vraj-Data-Scientist/health-insurance-premium-prediction/README.md

 We welcome contributions from the community!
 If you'd like to improve the model or add new features, feel free to fork this repository and submit a pull request.

+## Dataset Citation
+This project uses a dataset provided by Codebasics as part of the Codebasics Data Science Bootcamp.
+The dataset is not included in this repository due to usage restrictions.

+### Citation
+Note: Users interested in obtaining the dataset should contact Codebasics directly through their website to gain access.
+This citation is for reference purposes only.